 When you recently installed a plugin or theme

-If you recently added a plugin or theme to your website, your best bet would be to remove these new additions to return site functionality.
+If you recently added a plugin or theme to your website and WordPress Syntax Error showed up, your best bet would be to remove these new additions to return site functionality.

 To do this, you would need to manually disable the new plugin or theme.
 Use these guides to learn how.